Crypto Guide: What is Bitcoin Currency?

 One thing about bitcoin is certain – it has outperformed all ‘traditional’ investment products since it was invented.
 However, it should be noted that it might not do the same in the next few decades.
-Perhaps it will, but how long will money flow into some odd virtual currency of which the only intrinsic value is its value as a medium of exchange.
-What else is bitcoin good for?
+Perhaps it will, but how long will money flow into some a virtual currency of which the only intrinsic value is its value as a medium of exchange and store of value.

 Experienced investors maintain balanced portfolios.
 Is all of your money in bitcoin?

 When it comes to trading and investing in bitcoin, proper risk management should be exercised at all times.
-There is potentially a lot of money to be made with bitcoin trading but traders should exercise prudence when trading it.
-The price of bitcoin is really volatile and needs to be handled carefully.
-The following investment rules should be applied when trading or investing in bitcoin:
+There is potentially a lot of money to be made with bitcoin trading, but traders should exercise prudence when trading it.
+The price of bitcoin is very volatile, and risk needs to be managed carefully.
+The following investment rules should be applied when trading or investing in bitcoin, or any cryptocurrency: